shashi-banger/go-temporal-workflows/Readme.md

 ## Description

-- `workflows/mock_api_server.go`: Implements a moc API server having the following end points
+- `workflows/mock_api_server.go`: Implements a mock API server having the following end points
     - live_hooks
     - media_stream_to_abr_converter

-- `workflows/workflow.go`: Implements a temporal workflow called `CasWorkflow`. `CasWorkflow` creates a dag of activities and executes them.
+- `workflows/workflow.go`: Implements a temporal workflow called `CasWorkflow`. `CasWorkflow` creates a DAG of activities and executes them.
 Each activity is essentially a POST call to mock server to create resource instances.
                         Also implements `CleanupActivity` which is executed when workflow is cancelled or times out to cleanup all resources created by the workflow.